chriskyfung/chriskyfung.github.io/_posts/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 While the database is importing to the cloud SQL, choose **USERS** tab and click **Create user account**.

-In the dialog, enter `blogadmin` as the user name and `Password1*` as the password.
+In the dialogue, enter `blogadmin` as the user name and `Password1*` as the password.

 ![Add blogadmin to ](/images/posts/qwiklabs/qwiklabs-GSP306-step8-create-user-in-cloud-sql.png)

-Choose **CONNETIONS** tab, under the Public IP click **Add network**.
+Choose **CONNECTIONS** tab, under the Public IP click **Add network**.

-Copy the IP of the Demo Blog site to the Network field, and format the number in form of a CIDR noatatoin `X.X.X.0/24`.
+Copy the IP of the Demo Blog site to the Network field, and format the number in form of a CIDR notation `X.X.X.0/24`.

 ![](/images/posts/qwiklabs/qwiklabs-GSP306-step9-athorized-networks.png)